Nachiketvc/Patient-Admission-Prediction/README.md

- **Patient Readmission Prediction for 7Days,  30 Days, 60 Days and 90 Days.
+ TITLE - Patient Readmission Prediction for 7Days,  30 Days, 60 Days and 90 Days.

 Problem Statement - Our problem is we have to identify on the basis of data, whether after taking treatment in the hospital after how many days the patient will again get readmitted.**